 Disney Dining Plans and Alcohol

 Starting in 2018, all Disney Dining Plans included one alcoholic beverage for adults that are aged 21 and over.
-Unfortunately, the Disney Dining Plans have not come back following the reopening of the parks in 2020 for guests looking to enjoy a more all-inclusive experience on their visits to Walt Disney World.
+This can be excellent value for guests looking to maximize their Dining Plan, since alcoholic beverages in Disney ARE EXPENSIVE!

 Does Disney’s Magic Kingdom Serve Beer and Alcohol?